prolific-ac/prolific-ac.github.com/_posts/2017-12-17-participant-star-november-2017.md

 <p>
 Chetta has been with us for almost a year, and she loves helping with research.
-Here’s what she says about herself and her experience on Prolific:
+Here’s what she says about herself and her experience on Prolific.
 <p>

-<b>Prolific:</b>“Tell us something about yourself?”
+<b>Prolific:</b> “Tell us something about yourself?”
 <p>
-<b>Chetta: </b> college grad and I work full time in a management position.
+<b>Chetta: </b> "I'm a college grad and I work full-time in a management position.
 I am a parent to 3 kids and grandparent to 6.
 I love to spend time with my grandkids and I like to travel.
 My hobbies are my pets (dog, cat, fish, frog), playing video games, going to rock concerts, reading, and cooking.
-I do a big extended family dinner every Sunday.
+I do a big extended family dinner every Sunday."

 <div class="row">
 	<div class="col-md-12">